nhecht/blueprints-learn.en/help/blueprints/customer-journeys/campaign-v8.md

 * Campaign provides the ability to integrate with a SMS provider.
 The provider is procured by the customer and integrated with campaign for sending SMS based messages.
 * Support is via the SMPP protocol.
 * There are three (3) different kinds of SMS all of which Adobe can support:
-  * SMS MT (Mobile Terminated): an SMS that is emitted by Adobe Campaign towards mobile phones through the SMPP provider.
+  * SMS MT (Mobile Terminated): an SMS that is emitted by Adobe [!DNL Campaign] towards mobile phones through the SMPP provider.
-  * SMS MO (Mobile Originated): an SMS that is sent by a mobile to Adobe Campaign through the SMPP provider.
+  * SMS MO (Mobile Originated): an SMS that is sent by a mobile to Adobe [!DNL Campaign] through the SMPP provider.
-  * SMS SR (Status Report) or DR or DLR (Delivery Receipt): a return receipt sent by the mobile to Adobe Campaign through the SMPP provider indicating that the SMS has been received successfully.
-Adobe Campaign may also receive SR indicating that the message could not be delivered, often with a description of the error.
+  * SMS SR (Status Report) or DR or DLR (Delivery Receipt): a return receipt sent by the mobile to Adobe [!DNL Campaign] through the SMPP provider indicating that the SMS has been received successfully.
+Adobe [!DNL Campaign] may also receive SR indicating that the message could not be delivered, often with a description of the error.

 ## Implementation steps